-The Queensland Certificate of Education (QCE) is Queensland's school-based senior schooling qualification which is awarded to eligible students usually at the end of Year 12.
+The Queensland Certificate of Education (QCE) is Queensland's school-based senior schooling qualification awarded to eligible students usually at the end of Year 12.
 The QCE records achievement of a significant amount of learning, at a set standard and pattern in contributing studies, while meeting literacy and numeracy requirements.
 It recognises broad learning options and offers flexibility in what, where and when learning occurs.
 The QCE is administered by the Queensland Curriculum and Assessment Authority (QCAA).

 Additional information on QCE